baisakhi-festival

 Vaisakhi Festival Morning Ceremonies

-1. The holy book (Guru Granth) is bathed in milk and water
+1. The Guru Granth Sahib is bathed in milk and water

 2. Special verses are read aloud

-3. Holy water (Amrit) is prepared in a large iron pot and shared five times
+3. Amrit is prepared in an iron pot and shared five times

-5. After prayers, the food is shared with the community
+5. After prayers, food is shared with everyone present

 Suggested Read: The Ultimate Guide to Mewar Festival